ZicoDiegoRR/stable-diffusion-xl-colab-ui/utils/README.md

 - `preprocess.py` — Loads the save file and the prompt generator and processes them.

 - `run_generation.py` — Executes the core image generation process.

+- `save_file_converter.py` — Converts old saves to the new format.

+- `scheduler_selector.py` — Picks the appropriate schedulers based on inputs.

 - `vae_loader.py` — Loads a Variational Autoencoder (VAE) into the inference pipeline.